Reduce the Pressure on Young and Inexperienced Developers

 We show disrespect.
 Asking someone to meet a standard they cannot meet is not showing appreciation for who they are, what they bring to the table, or what else they have accomplished.

 We evade our responsibility to mentor and coach.
-By suggesting a candidate knows everything, it may be argued that we’re playing a cheap trick, acting like we don’t need to train them anymore.
+By suggesting a candidate knows everything, it may be argued that we’re playing a trick, acting like we don’t need to train them anymore.
 The candidate may see through that, but we may fool ourselves in a way that hurts us more than we think, because evading that responsibility also evades the respective growth.

 We put undue pressure on candidates.
 Unrealistic expectations make for pressure.
 A young or inexperienced developer already has enough of that—after all, they’re just trying to get a foot in the door, to start their (new) career.
 This is hard.
-Add brazen requirements and it gets worse.
+Add unachievable requirements and it gets worse.

 We set candidates up for failure.
 When—unintentionally or not—we’re not up to our own responsibility and instead put pressure on young and inexperienced developers, we set them up for failure.
 We make it harder for them to enter the field, and we make it harder for them to acclimate and thrive in the field.

 What we can do instead is to lower the expectations on young and inexperienced developers—and to raise the expectations on the mentoring and coaching of young and inexperienced developers.

 There can be several reasons for hiring someone young or inexperienced, but we must be far past doing so in order to take advantage of them.
 This is a low, a terrible reason, and those motivated by it are fit for neither hiring nor leading.

 The best reasons include that you want to give to the candidate and the community, and that you hire because you deem it part of your mission to train and nurture new talent.